 It is entirely justifiable to

 Make Haste Very slowly.

 The 'normal' way a surveyor proceeds is to go over the boat, in the water and then out.
 Once the inside is done and the engine tested afloat, the surveyor gets the yard to haul it out to check the "wetted hull".
 Canny purchasers might be able to use this haul-out to, at least, steam-clean the bottom, check the anodes and examine the blacking, thus securing maybe four years happy boating before it has to be hauled out again.
 Be aware however that you will be blacking someone else's boat and blacking adds £200/300 to the rising bill and you still don't own the boat.
 But life is a game and a series of challenges.
-Most surveyers are BSS certified and some/most? will include a Safety Certificate within the cost of a full survey.
+Most surveyers are BSS certified and will include a Safety Certificate within the cost of a full survey.
 In Pentargon's case her 4yr BSS was due to run out in April 2012 so a bonus was coming with the survey (provided it passed) because the survey was scheduled for mid Jan and the BSS could be forwarded to it's expiry date (as far as I know!)
 In the event it did not apply as Pentargon's survey was eventually completed in MAY.

 The buying of the boat is absolutely outside credit card territory.
 Brokers have separate accounts for sales, moorings, repairs, and fettlin'n' fuellin'.
 So your money may have to be moved to a current account to write the balance by cheque.
 Provided of course your potential purchase has passed it's survey.
 To cut down on pissin abart, you might consider getting a banker's draft to pay for the boat as that works like cash and the small cost might speed things up muchsome.